Newborough

 Newborough faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 10.5%, significantly lower than Victoria's average of 33.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 7.7%, followed by graduate diplomas (1.5%) and postgraduate qualifications (1.3%).
-Vocational credentials are prevalent, with 43.9% of residents aged 15+ holding such qualifications, including advanced diplomas (9.0%) and certificates (34.9%).
-Educational participation is high, with 25.2% of residents currently enrolled in formal education.
+Trade and technical skills are prevalent, with 43.9% of residents aged 15 and above holding vocational credentials - advanced diplomas (9.0%) and certificates (34.9%).

 Frequently Asked Questions - Education